-Viktoriya Kruglyak is a commercial litigation attorney, representing businesses in state and federal courts.
+Viktoriya Liberchuk is a commercial litigation attorney, representing businesses in state and federal courts.
 She conducts depositions and examinations, appears before judges for oral argument and pretrial conferences, performs legal research, prepares memoranda and drafts various motions, pleadings, discovery requests, and responses.
 Viktoriya, fluent in Russian, is knowledgeable with the complexities involved in corporate immigration law.

 Why did you choose to join Farrell Fritz?